-Once you learn how to make peanut sauce, you can experiment with the seasonings to make it as mild or as spicy as you like.
+Learn how to make peanut sauce, then experiment with the seasonings to make it as mild or as spicy as you like.
 Follow these simple directions to make your own homemade peanut sauce.

 There are many peanut sauce recipes on the Internet and they’re all a little different.
 After experimenting several times, this recipe made with coconut milk is the one I like best.
 Today I’m here to explain how to make peanut sauce and why you should!